top of page

 Rabbi Samuel Mohilever (1824-1898) - the rabbi of the Hovevei Zion

-During his first year as a rabbi in Suwalki he befriended an activist who had formed the first group of Hovevei Zion (lovers of Zion).
-This movement Hibbat Zion would spread throughout Central and Eastern Europe (Its participants were called Hovevei Zion and the movement was Hibbat Zion).
-The years of 1881 to 1882 were a time of pogroms in Russia, and this occasioned emigration from Eastern Europe, primarily to America.
+During his first year as a rabbi in Suwalki, he befriended an activist who had formed the first group of Hovevei Zion (lovers of Zion).
+Its movement Hibbat Zion would spread throughout Central and Eastern Europe.
+Although there was liberalization in Western Europe, the years 1881 to 1882 were a time of pogroms in Russia, and this led to considerable emigration from Eastern Europe (as the Russian authorities intended), primarily to America.
 Rabbi Mohilever travelled extensively in the Russian empire encouraging immigration to then Palestine.
 He joined with Leon Pinsker in consolidating the activities of the many groups of Hovevei Zion/Hibbat Zion.
-As part of his fundraising activities, he met with Baron Edmond de Rothschild and succeeded in obtaining his support for a new settlement in Palestine.
-This would be called Ekron.
-Especially when he took up a rabbinic position in Radom, he took a leadership role in Hibbat Zion and became its honorary president.

 In 1890, at age 66, he made a trip to Palestine to see first-hand the activities of the Hovevei Zion.
 He travelled throughout the country, visiting established Jewish communities and the new Jewish settlements, including Ekron.
 He also participated in buying land for the new settlement of Rehovot.

 He was the first orthodox rabbi to support the Zionist activities of Theodor Herzl, despite Herzl’s secular leaning.
-They communicated, and Herzl regarded Rabbi Joseph Mohilever as “the first political Zionist.”
+They communicated with each other, and Herzl regarded Rabbi Joseph Mohilever as “the first political Zionist.”
 Rabbi Mohileger was invited to address the First Zionist Congress in Basel in 1897, but was unable to attend because of his age and ill health.
 However, he sent his grandson, Rabbi Joseph Mohilever, who read out his grandfather’s speech.
 This included the following messianic aspirations: “But I say that our faith and hope, as ever, so now, is that our Messiah will come and gather in all the scattered of Israel and instead of being wanderers upon the face of the earth, ever moving from place to place, we shall dwell as a nation in our own country . . .
 We shall be the pride and honor of all the peoples of the earth.
 This is our faith and hope as foretold by our prophets and seers of blessed memory.”
 He regarded the steps that were being taken at that century as the first steps in the messianic redemption.

-Directions: Enter into Waze “The Great Synagogue,” and click on “The Great Synagogue, Mazkeret Batya, Israel.”
-There is parking along the sidewalk - if not close to the synagogue, then back along Rothschild St.
+- if not close to the synagogue, then back along Rothschild St.

 MB Great Synagogue.jpeg